-Country of incorporation Percentage as at September 30, 2015 Percentage as at September 30, 2014 Majestic Yantai Gold Ltd. BVI 94% 94% Yantai Zhongjia Mining Inc. China 70.5% 70.5%
+Country of Percentage as at Percentage as at incorporation September 30, 2016 September 30, 2015 Majestic Yantai Gold Ltd. BVI 94% 94% Yantai Zhongjia Mining Inc. China 70.5% 70.5%

 Use of estimates

 The preparation of financial statements in accordance with IFRS requires the Company to make estimates and assumptions concerning the future.
 The Company's management reviews these estimates and underlying assumptions on an ongoing basis, based on experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 Revisions to estimates are adjusted prospectively in the period in which the estimates are revised.